Without Going to Court

 Going to Court

 If you cannot agree OR if you would like the court order to reflect your agreement, file a petition to modify your order.

 Any party affected by an order can file a suit to modify the order.
 This usually includes the child’s parents, and possibly other relatives who have been appointed conservators.

 A petition to modify can be contested (parties do not agree) or uncontested (parties agree).

 An agreed modification needs the judge’s approval.
 If there is no agreement, the judge will weigh the pros and cons of both sides and make a decision for you.
-Below are resources for doing the modification yourself.
-If you and the other party cannot agree, either find a lawyer to assist you or call the Access and Visitation hotline at 1 (866) 292-4636, Monday – Friday from 1 – 7 p.m. and ask an attorney to guide you through the process.
-Spanish-speaking attorneys are available.
+Below are resources for doing the modification yourself if you and the other party cannot agree.
+To speak with an Access and Visitation agent to help guide you through the process call our AV Hotline at 1 (866) 292-4636, Monday – Friday from 12:00-5:00 p.m.
+Calls are answered in English and Spanish.